Curtis LeMay: Allied strategy and bombing of Japanese cities

-Presidents Roosevelt and Truman supported LeMay's strategy, referring to an estimate of one million Allied casualties if Japan had to be invaded.
+U.S. Presidents Franklin D. Roosevelt and Harry S. Truman supported LeMay's strategy, referring to an estimate of 1 million Allied casualties if Japan had to be invaded.
 Japan had intentionally decentralized 90% of its war-related production into small subcontractor workshops in civilian districts, making remaining Japanese war industry largely immune to conventional precision bombing with high explosives.
-As the firebombing campaign took effect, Japanese war planners were forced to expend significant resources to relocate vital war industries to remote caves and mountain bunkers, reducing production of war material.
+As the firebombing campaign took effect, Japanese war planners were forced to expend significant resources to relocate vital war industries to remote caves and mountain bunkers, reducing production of war materiel.